jamesseanwright/iot-events-api/README.md

 $ aws ecr get-login-password --region <AWS region> | docker login --username AWS --password-stdin <AWS account ID>.dkr.ecr.<AWS region>.amazonaws.com
 ```

 You can now deploy the service with `terraform apply`.
+Upon successful deployment, the full API URL will be displayed as an output. **Note that** it can take ~7-10 minutes to create the Atlas cluster.

 ### Example Requests